SkylineCommunications/dataminer-docs/connector-help/connector_help/Cellent EMS.md

 ## Notes

 Special characters like '\[', '\]', '{', '}', 'æ', etc. can cause problems in the message.
-Http response gives an acknowledgment that text message has been send, but text message never arrives at cellphone.Best to check if the API of Cellent supports special characters.
+Http response gives an acknowledgment that text message has been send, but text message never arrives at cellphone.
+Best to check if the API of Cellent supports special characters.